Financial Tools / Affordability

 Governments try to define affordability for us.
+They don't care if you add to your debt; they want you to spend!
 They want households to use the same reckless Ponzi-style funding they use to waste taxpayers’ monies.
 Reject their approach.
-Each household memeber should decide if he or she can afford to buy a home.
-Here is a simple checklist I suggest you review.
-Ensure each of these criteria exist before you conclude you can afford to buy a home.
+Each household member should decide if he or she can afford to spend.
+You decide affordability.

 We developed the Affordability Index to help folks decide, based on preset conditions, if they can afford major outlays.
 We defined affordability earlier as the ability to buy consumer items without going into debt, and without compromising prior needed commitments.
 This procedure does not replace dependence on God.
 Instead, it's meant to help you clarify wants from needs so you might focus your prayers.
 Let Jesus be your final decision maker.
 The Affordability Index quantifies contemplated spending decisions based on our PLANE Spending Analysis that asks these five questions:

 The Affordability Index has two preconditions.
 First, define precisely the spending objective.
 Why am I spending?
+This is the key, understanding why!
 For example, you might wish to change your car.
 However, that's not a good spending objective.
 The real issue is this: What are my current and medium term transport needs?
 This is a different question that could produce a different answer.
 Think about this carefully because poor spending objectives' definitions normally lead to excessive spending based chiefly on clever, seductive advertising.

 The second precondition is to ensure the proposed spending conforms to the GAS Principle.
 If it does, answer the PLANE questions above based on a proper definition of your spending objective.
 After, fill in the Affordability Index Calculator below for the item you believe fits the objective.
 Decide to apply the Affordability Index to all spending on individual items greater than a predetermined amount.
 Husbands and wives should use it together.
 When you use the Affordability Index, always review Matthew 6:24-31.
 Recall Jesus' promise to supply our needs.